CyberFlameGO/svnpython/Doc/c-api/typeobj.rst

    :attr:`_ob_next` fields if they are present.
 This means that the only correct way to get an initializer for the :attr:`tp_basicsize` is to use the ``sizeof`` operator on the struct used to declare the instance layout.
-   The basic size does not include the GC header size (this is new in Python 2.2;
+   The basic size does not include the GC header size.
-   in 2.1 and 2.0, the GC header size was included in :attr:`tp_basicsize`).

    These fields are inherited separately by subtypes.
 If the base type has a non-zero :attr:`tp_itemsize`, it is generally not safe to set